janzeteachesit/STEM-ICT-for-K-12/_sources/Pedagogy/ICT-Elements-of-Code.md

 	- Conditionals (questions and choices)
 	- Iterations (loops)
 	- Functions (mini-programs)
+	- Arrays (shelves of boxes that hold values)

 - As well, EXTEND your previous answer to demonstrate the following Computational Thinking practices:
 	- Decomposition (what was the problem; what smaller pieces did you break it into?)